arianlbf1/Unhackathon-LLM/README.md

 ## Troubleshooting
 - **"No .txt or .pdf files"**: Add at least one text file to `docs/` before running `build_index.py`.
 - **"No chunks produced"**: PDF pages without extractable text may be scanned images; try providing a plain text file.
-- **Weak or missing citations**: Increase the *Top-K passages* slider in the app or rebuild the index with a larger chunk size.
+- **Weak or missing citations**: Re-run the query with a higher `--top-k` value or rebuild the index with a larger chunk size.
 - **HF errors / 401**: Confirm that `HF_TOKEN` has access to the requested model.
 - **404 when calling the model**: Check the spelling of `HF_MODEL` and make sure the model repo (e.g. `microsoft/Phi-3-mini-4k-instruct`) is public or shared with your token.
 Private or gated models require a token with permission.
 - **"Model not supported for task text-generation"**: The app will automatically retry using the chat completion API.
 If it persists, pick a chat-capable hosted model (e.g. `Qwen/Qwen2.5-1.5B-Instruct`) or verify the model's Inference API tasks.